deskvillage/dannychadburn.github.io/copy-right-now.md

 # Copy Right Now

-#### You've got a deadline, you need an amazing headline for your landing page, a tagline for your promotion or a subject line for your email.
+#### You've got a deadline.
+You need an amazing headline for your landing page, a tagline for your promotion or a subject line for your email.
 But your copywriter has gone AWOL, and your creative juices have stopped flowing.

 Let me be your emergency copywriter.

-I provide quick turnaround micro-copy (between 2 and 20 words) that works.
+I provide quick turnaround [micro-copy](/headline-copywriting) (between 2 and 20 words) that works.
 You get three ready-to-use unique variations, in the timeframe you need them.

 ## Place your order